loda-lang/loda-programs/programs/oeis/list6.md

 * [A310454](http://oeis.org/A310454) ([L38 program](310/A310454.asm)): Coordination sequence Gal.5.140.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310461](http://oeis.org/A310461) ([L07 program](310/A310461.asm)): Coordination sequence Gal.6.350.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310469](http://oeis.org/A310469) ([L24 program](310/A310469.asm)): Coordination sequence Gal.5.141.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310493](http://oeis.org/A310493) ([L35 program](310/A310493.asm)): Coordination sequence Gal.5.86.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310498](http://oeis.org/A310498) ([L17 program](310/A310498.asm)): Coordination sequence Gal.3.20.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310501](http://oeis.org/A310501) ([L32 program](310/A310501.asm)): Coordination sequence Gal.6.328.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310503](http://oeis.org/A310503) ([L29 program](310/A310503.asm)): Coordination sequence Gal.4.73.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.